 Dr. Adrian Forsyth is the Executive Director and Founder of Andes Amazon Fund.
 His field work and conservation efforts have taken place in the most remote regions of the New World and Old World tropics for the past 45 years.
 Adrian co-founded the Andes Amazon Initiative, the Amazon Conservation Association, and Osa Conservation.
 He has served as Vice President of blue moon fund, Director of Biodiversity at the Gordon and Betty Moore Foundation, and Vice President of Conservation International.
 He has also worked as a Research Associate at the Smithsonian Institution and the Royal Ontario Museum and has been a faculty member at Arizona State University in the Department of Zoology.
 Adrian is the author of nine acclaimed natural history books and has developed five biological field stations in the Amazon and in Central America.
 Adrian currently serves as President of the Board of the Amazon Conservation Association and is Board Chairman of Osa Conservation.
 He received his PhD in Tropical Ecology from Harvard University under E.O.
 Wilson, a renowned biologist.

 Enrique Ortiz was born and raised in Lima, Peru.
 He has been trained as a tropical ecologist, conducting research on species and ecological systems in coastal/marine areas, deserts, highlands and tropical forests.
 Enrique co-founded the Andes Amazon Initiative and the Amazon Conservation Association.
 Apart from his background in biology, Enrique is perhaps better known for his leadership throughout Peru and Latin America in biodiversity and ecosystem conservation.
 For over a decade, he has been committed to funding agencies that support conservation in the Andes-Amazon region.
 Enrique worked for the Tropical Americas Program at the blue moon fund, serving as Senior Program Officer and Program Director.
 There, he worked alongside Bruce Babbitt and Adrian Forsyth to support domestic and international Amazon conservation groups.
 He currently serves as a board member of the Amazon Conservation Association and President of the Association for the Conservation of the Amazon Basin (ACCA), a leading Peruvian NGO.
-Since 2008, he has continued to serve as a board member of the National Protected Area Service (SERNANP), a division of the Peruvian Ministry of Environment.
+Enrique also served as a board member of the National Protected Area Service (SERNANP), a division of the Peruvian Ministry of Environment, for 9 years.
 He received degrees from San Marcos University and Princeton University.

 Megan MacDowell has worked on forest conservation in Latin America for over 14 years.
 She mostly recently led the Amazon Headwaters Conservation Initiative at the New Venture Fund.
 She previously served as the DC Office Director at the Amazon Conservation Association.
 There, she focused on biodiversity conservation and sustainable livelihood initiatives in the Andes-Amazon regions of Peru and Bolivia.
 Megan also developed communication and behavior change strategies for Conservation International’s international field programs.
 She has worked on projects for the Nature Conservancy’s Brazil program and for World Wildlife Fund’s conservation science programs.
 Additionally, Megan led ecology and sustainable development study abroad programs in Brazil and Costa Rica for Antioch Education Abroad and International Student Volunteers.
 Megan has a BS in Biology and Environmental Studies from Swarthmore College and a MS in Sustainable Development and Conservation Biology from the University of Maryland.